sgmurphy/wordpress-plugins/superb-blocks/readme.txt

 4. Editor Highlight

 == Changelog ==
+= 3.3.2 =
+* Fixed issue where the table of contents block could sometimes not display correctly.

 = 3.3.1 =
 * Compatibility fix for older versions of WordPress prior to 5.9.